The Writing Learning Center

 - Assist non-native writers of English

 Who Are the Tutors?

 Katie Baum is a sophomore English and Adolescent Education major from Rochester.
 This is her first semester working in the Writing Learning Center and she is very excited to start tutoring.
 As a future high school English teacher Katie is ready to answer any and all questions and assist with papers to the best of her ability.
 She believes everyone is capable of writing a successful paper and is ready to help students on their road there!

-Deven Coulter is a junior double majoring in Childhood with Special Education and English literature.
+Deven Coulter is a senior double majoring in Childhood with Special Education and English literature.
 When she isn't living in Club Milne, she is running, eating chocolate, or drinking coffee.
 She believes the most important factor in writing a good paper is choosing a thesis that interests you, and spending lots of time writing and revising.
 A great paper isn't going to be easy to write!